 However, Vlycho marks the entrance to the Yeni Peninsula, where you will find the small Yeni village and some discrete villas and hotels tucked away within an easy drive of Nydri.

-One of the most attractive quiet resort villages is Poros Beach, which is south of Vliho on the other side of a hilly headland.
+One of the most attractive quiet resort villages is Mikros Gialos, which is south of Vliho on the other side of a hilly headland and close to a small village called Poros.

-The village of Poros itself is up in the hills, it’s a 3km walk downhill to the beach which is also known as Mikros Gialos.
+It’s a 3km walk downhill from Poros to the beach.
 It’s worth noting that the local bus stops at the village and doesn’t go as far as the beach.

 Mikros Gialos is a quiet bay although you won’t find it empty as many park up here for the day.
 The wider bay around is called Rouda and also encompasses a few smaller bays.